top of page

 Building Beloved_flyer.png

-Join us for an engaging and transformative workshop focused on the principles and practices of peacebuilding and nonviolence on September 21, 2024 at Assembly Room, William Pitt Union between 9 am - 1 pm (registration starts at 8:30 am).
-Open to both the University and the wider regional community, this interactive event will provide valuable tools and insights to help you foster peace and positive change in your surroundings.
+We had an engaging and transformative workshop focused on the principles and practices of peacebuilding and nonviolence on September 21, 2024 at Assembly Room, William Pitt Union between 9 am - 1 pm.

-Through thought-provoking discussions and hands-on activities, participants will explore the power of nonviolent engagement and the role it plays in creating a beloved community.
 This workshop is a collaborative effort between the Center on Race and Social Problems, the David C. Frederick Honors College, and AHINSA.

+This interactive event provided valuable tools and insights to help participants foster peace and positive change in their surroundings.
+Through thought-provoking discussions and hands-on activities, participants explored the power of nonviolent engagement and the role it plays in creating a beloved community.

 • Dr. Raja Rosenhagen, Associate Professor of Philosophy at Fresno State, Bhagawan Vasu Pujya Swami Post-Doctoral Fellow in Jain Studies